johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 - `'no-cache'`: Use the cache, but revalidate with the server before returning the cached response.
 - `'force-cache'`: Use the cache, even if it is stale.
 - `'only-if-cached'`: Use the cache, but do not make a request to the server if the resource is not in the cache.
 If the resource is not in the cache, will respond with a 504 Gateway Timeout error.
 - `true`: Enables default caching behavior.
-See the [Default Caching Behavior](#default-caching-behavior) section for more details.
+See the [Built-in Browser Caching](#built-in-browser-caching) section for more details.
 - `false`: Equivalent to `'no-store'`

 For reference, here is a table summarizing the behavior of each cache option: